openaq/openaq-quality-checks/README.md

 #### Read and output JSON

-Note: Commands assume you have [jq](https://stedolan.github.io/jq/) installed, but this is just for pretty printing json.
+Note: Commands below require [jq](https://stedolan.github.io/jq/), but jq is just for pretty printing json.
 If you don't have jq installed, remove the trailing `| jq .`

 ```bash
 cat examples/addis-ababa-20180202.json | ./index.js | jq .